citp/privacy-policy-historical/c/ch/chu/chupamobile.com.md

-> *The following text is extracted and transformed from the chupamobile.com privacy policy that was archived on 2011-09-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110901214631id_/http%3A//www.chupamobile.com/chupa/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chupamobile.com privacy policy that was archived on 2012-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120509054145id_/http%3A//www.chupamobile.com/legal/privacy_policy) for the most accurate reproduction.*

 # Privacy policy | Chupa Mobile

-## Privacy Policy
+## Privacy policy

-**1.Public**
+1\.
+Public
 We record only personal information that we consider necessary for the work of the platform, which bring together buyers and sellers.
 When you visit the site we record: